 Mathew Passy: (08:12)

 That’s not my thing.
 I wasn’t at all thinking about it.
 Long story short, over the next three years while I was still working part-time, looking for more work, doing, you know, various things here and there.
 The podcasting business just kept growing.
-Um, people were finding me on LinkedIn.
+People were finding me on LinkedIn.
 They were finding my, you know, at the time, pitiful website.
-And low and behold, like I got to this point where I, I couldn’t afford to work anymore because I was leaving money on the table from podcasting.
-The podcast, we’re paying better.
+And low and behold, I got to this point where I, I couldn’t afford to work anymore because I was leaving money on the table from podcasting.
+The podcasts we’re paying better.
 It was taken up too much time.
 And so, you know, about a year and a half ago I stopped doing everything else and I went full-time podcast production and consulting and I, yes, now I’m an entrepreneur.
 Now I’m a small business owner.
 All these things I never thought I would be.
 And, um, and in the, you know, in the meantime, I, you know, tried a lot of other different ventures in the podcasting space, worked on the podcasting newsletter, did some podcasts and sales for a little bit, been to a lot of conventions and conferences and spoken at various places.

 Mathew Passy: (09:14)

 And yeah, I just sort of have grown into an own this moniker of being the podcast consultant and, and I love it.
-I, I think it’s a great space to be in.
+I think it’s a great space to be in.
 I think there’s a lot of opportunities and ideas and, and interesting stories to be told.
-And um, just a real quickly go back to what you were saying about the nonprofits.
+And um, just a real quick go back to what you were saying about the nonprofits.
 Not only is it a great brand-building exercise because that’s what podcasts do for so many people, but I’d say, you know, you’re saying covertly, I would say more overtly, it’s a great storytelling platform.
 Nonprofits usually have the best stories to tell.
 And this is a great way to tell those stories, to drive volunteers, to drive donations, to drive interest.
 You know you don’t have to pretend you’re doing it to be brand leadership or you know, name recognition or, or any of those other things you want to tell the stories of the nonprofit.
 Let’s launch a podcast, go for it.

 Dolph Goldenburg: (10:07)

 Right.
 And, and I will also say like what a great way for nonprofits to build new relationships and cultivate existing relationships.
-So for example, you know, if you have a donor that made a, an amazing, um, life-changing gift to your organization, you have that donor on and talk about, you know, why they decided to do it, assuming they’re willing to be public about it.
+So for example, you know, if you have a donor that made an amazing, life-changing gift to your organization, you have that donor on and talk about, you know, why they decided to do it, assuming they’re willing to be public about it.
 And now you’ve cultivated that relationship with that donor and I promise you they send that episode to all of their friends and you could do it before they make the donation.

 Mathew Passy: (10:36)